chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-melting/laser-melting.rst

     end

 The laser heat source locally melts the material, which is initially in the solid phase according to the definition of the ``solidus temperature``.
 Hence, the physical properties should be defined using ``phase_change`` models.
+Interested readers may find more information on phase change model in the `Stefan problem example <https://lethe-cfd.github.io/lethe/examples/multiphysics/stefan_problem/stefan_problem.html>`_ .
 In the ``physical properties`` subsection, the physical properties of the different phases of the fluid are defined:

 .. code-block:: text